mithi/fusion-ekf/README.md

 - Please also check the rubric checklist below this section for additional information
 - NOTE: this code is written from scratch
-- The file structure suggested and [Udacity starter code](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project)is **not** used
+- The file structure suggested and [Udacity starter code](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project) is **not** used

 -----